Short answer: it takes around 1 to 3 weeks to get a federal student loan, and 2 to 10 weeks to get a private student loan.

 How long does it take to get a private student loan?

 It can take anywhere from 2 – 10 weeks for you or your college to receive the funds from the date that your loan application is approved.
 If you’re taking a school-certified loan, the funds are disbursed directly to the school you are enrolled in.
 If you are taking a direct-to-consumer loan (or uncertified), the funds will be disbursed directly into your personal bank account.

 Keep in mind that private student loans should be your last resort.
 These loans come with higher interest rates and more rigid repayment terms.
 As a rule, you must file the FAFSA, apply for scholarships and exhaust your federal financial aid options before taking private student loans.

 Other Things to Keep in Mind About Loans

 Many students, despite the number of scholarships and grants they receive, still need to take out student loans.
 If your college isn’t offering you enough federal student loans, here are some things to keep in mind with private loans:

 - Don’t feel pressured to commit to a private lender.
 Shop around, and decide which loan and interest rates are best for you.
 Remember, the loan can heavily impact your financial situation after graduation.

 - If you take out a direct-to-consumer, or uncertified, loan, make sure you research what you should be spending your money on.
 Just because the money goes straight to you, doesn’t mean you can spend it on anything you want.
 Only spend the money on education-related necessities, such as textbooks.

 - Only take out as much as you need and not any more.
-Again, you have to repay the money with accrued interest, which adds up to a huge amount over the years.
+You have to repay the money with accrued interest, which adds up to a huge amount over the years.